droslean/ci-operator/TEMPLATES.md

 `ci-operator.openshift.io/always-show-output`:
 Will output the logs of all the containers in the pod, no matter what the exit code was.
 The value should be `true` to enable this feature.

+`ci-operator.openshift.io/always-show-container-output`:
+Will output the logs of a list of containers in the pod, no matter what the exit code was.
+To specify multiple containers the value should be split by `,`. example: `setup,teardown,test` This annotation will be overridden if the `ci-operator.openshift.io/always-show-output` is `true`.